DOING BUSINESS HERE

 RENT EAU GALLIE SQUARE-- Eau Gallie Square is owned and managed by the City of Melbourne/Parks & Recreation Department which is housed in the Eau Gallie Civic Center.
 The Square is a beautiful park with large oak trees and native plants is located on the corner of Highland Avenue and Eau Gallie Boulevard.
 This park boasts a small, lighted amphitheater/pavilion with electricity available (extra cost involved).
 The park has picnic tables, benches, paved brick walkways and electricity throughout.
-MAINSTREET WI-FI is available at no cost.
 Please visit the Civic Center staff for complete details.

 SPECIAL ACTIVITY PERMITS -- If you wish to host an event and close the street for vendors, food trucks, or any activity, please start with the City Clerk's office at City Hall.
 Details and all downloadable forms are on their site.
 You must complete a "special activity permit" and pay the fee.
 Whether it's a big event where you close a street or just want to place a food truck on private property for your store's special event, a permit is still required.
 Of course, there are PROCEDURES.
 If you wish to rent only Eau Gallie Square or the Civic Center, start at the Parks & Recreation at the Civic Center.
 If you wish to close a street, start with the City Clerk's office at City Hall.
 All their forms are downloadable from the city website.
 View our own GUIDE TO PERMITTING.

 ZONING-- Zoning provides the regulations that apply to land and structures in the City of Melbourne.
 The City of Melbourne has numerous zoning districts and each one has a list of permitted uses for building setbacks, densities, and heights.
 You will want Zoning assistance if you want to learn about the zoning of your property, how to change it, what’s allowed within your zoning district, information on setbacks and more exciting late-night reading.
 The most direct way to find information on a particular property is to search by the address of the property or by the seven-digit tax account number (TA #) on the Brevard County Tax Appraiser Office.